Monsifelgouarti/alx-system_engineering-devops/0x00-shell_basics/README.md

 2- script 2-bring-me-home that changes the working directory to the user’s home directory.
 3- script 3-listfiles that Display current directory contents in a long format.
 4- script 4-listmorefiles that Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5 - script 5-listfilesdigitonly that Display current directory contents with user and group IDs displayed numerically.
+6- script first directory that creates a directory named my-first-directory in the /tmp/ directory.